shanike/vscode-extensions/README.md

 ## Extra Extenstions Here
-- shell formatter
+- shell formatter (- formats bash/shell files, bcos there's no default format-document (= ctrl+shift+i) for .sh files)
-- DotENV
+- DotENV (- colors .env file content)
-- live share
-- Polacode (takes nice code pictures)
+- Polacode (- takes nice code pictures)
-- VSCode Progressive Increment (select lines of numbers to increment all by 1 or 10 I think)
+- VSCode Progressive Increment (- select lines of numbers to increment all by 1 or 10 I think)

+# Running this Project

+This is an example repository only, an example which will 100% crash if "npm start"ed. so don't.

+It exists mainly and only for this readme.